 How to Build an eCommerce Marketplace with Dokan and Elementor

 To create an eCommerce marketplace, you need the followings:

-Now, you can jump to the step-4 directly, if you are already using Woocommerce.
+Now, you can jump to step-4 directly, if you are already using Woocommerce.

-However, I assume that you are completely new to build a multivendor marketplace, so, I would like to start from the basic:
+However, I assume that you are completely new to building a multivendor marketplace, so, I would like to start from the basics:

 Step 1: Choosing Domain & Hosting